Weddings are a chance to celebrate infinite love between two people.

 - Napkins – you can pre-purchase or make your own using good quality fabric.
 Most usually measure between 18 to 20 inches per square.

 - Water soluble marker

 #2: Napkin Holders

 If the bride is going for a classy, simple look, embroider free-standing lace napkin holders to honor the special day!
-You can create a similar design, like this one that we found on Etsy.

 Another idea: Embroider the initials of the happy couple, along with the wedding date.